 Guest cards are issued to Fairfield University alumni, adult Fairfield residents (age 18 or older; non-high school students, with the exception of Fairfield Prep juniors or seniors) with a current Fairfield Public Library card, and to Fairfield University faculty and staff family.
 For all other potential patrons, a Community Borrower membership may be obtained for an annual fee of $100.

 Application may be made at the Circulation Desk.
 Guest and Community Borrowers may borrow a total of four items at a time.
-Renewal privilege is extended to guest card holders one time renewal per book.
+Renewal privilege is extended to guest card holders one time renewal per item.
 This may be accomplished by e-mailing email@example.com or calling (203) 254-4044 ext.
 2188.
 Guest and Community Borrowers can also renew items online using barcode and last name.

 For borrowing periods for all items, see the Borrowing Privileges & Loan Periods.

 - All four-week material is subject to recall within two weeks of the due date if needed by another borrower or immediately if needed for reserve.